 This core business software generally includes:

 However, because not everyone in your company is likely to need those packages, evaluate requirements on an individual basis.
 Establish which people in your business need what packages, then determine the best way to purchase them.
+There are different licensing options, and choosing the right one for you will depend on the number of users, how much flexibility you require and whether you need additional services such as automatic upgrade.

 If you have really specific business software requirements, you might need to develop custom software.
 It’s expensive and time-consuming, but sometimes the only way to get the software your business needs.